yclas/guides/docs/Advertisement-review-system.md

 Review system can be a great opportunity for you to obtain useful feedback from your users about the published ads and users who posted them.
 Users are allowed to express their opinion and it is also a great way to increase their trust in your classifieds website.

-Note that the review option is available only for the Premium Users. when you’re ready to have a Premium Theme, go to  **[our market](https://selfhosted.yclas.com/)**.

 To enable the review system follow the steps below:

 1. Log in your  **Admin Panel**